-- (a) For the withdrawals of the unit permanently from the rental market, landlord shall provide a written notice of termination to all tenants subject to displacement at least one hundred twenty (120) days or one (1) year in the case tenants are defined as senior or disabled under Government Code § 12955.3 prior to the date a tenant must vacate the rental unit pursuant to Government Code § 7060.4.
-The date to vacate shall not be prior to the city's determination that the landlord has complied with this article. - (b) For all other displacements, landlord shall provide a written notice of termination to all tenants subject to displacement pursuant to Civil Code §§ 1946, 1946.1 and 1946.2.
-The date to vacate shall not be prior to the city's determination that the landlord has complied with this article.
+(a) For the withdrawals of the unit permanently from the rental market, landlord shall provide a written notice of termination to all tenants subject to displacement at least one hundred twenty (120) days or one (1) year in the case tenants are defined as senior or disabled under Government Code § 12955.3 prior to the date a tenant must vacate the rental unit pursuant to Government Code § 7060.4.
+The date to vacate shall not be prior to the city-'s determination that the landlord has complied with this article.

+(b) For all other displacements, landlord shall provide a written notice of termination to all tenants subject to displacement pursuant to Civil Code §§-1946,and 1946.1 and 1946.2.
+The date to vacate shall not be prior to the city's determination that the landlord has complied with this Article.

 b.
-Displacement of fewer than three (3) rental units or displacement from a mobile home rental unit.
+Displacement from any mobile home rental unit or fewer than three (3) rental units.